ksu-hmi/Disease-Symptom-checker/projectroadmap.md

+Sprint 1:

+1. Submit project topic for approval under assignment 6 on d2l. ✅ Done
+2. Post a brief information about the project on Teams Projects Spreadsheet. ✅ Done
+3. Welcome people who are working on same topic to join my team. ✅ Done
-1. Found a related project and a working code an described below what it does:
+4. Found a related project and a working code an described below what it does: => ✅ Done

-               1. Imported Libraries => Done
+               1. Imported Libraries:
 numpy (np): Supports numerical operations, array handling, and mathematical functions.

 pandas (pd): Used for data manipulation and analysis; essential for loading the dataset and handling data frames.